 Expressionists, Rothko nevertheless explored the compositional potential

-of color and form on the human psyche.While his work is greatly admired by many, and is remembered as a boundary-breaking pioneer of 20th-century art. his detractors either view his attempts at expressing the sublime as over ambitious or see his paintings as boring and unimpressive.
+of colour and form on the human psyche.While his work is greatly admired by many, and is remembered as a boundary-breaking pioneer of 20th-century art. his detractors either view his attempts at expressing the sublime as over ambitious or see his paintings as boring and unimpressive.
 Personally I was once fortunate to go and see an exhibition of his work in the Tate and

 standing before his huge, mute abstract canvasses was drawn into an